Passing environment variables

 Summary

 Which version do you like better?
-Manually passing arguments, or using Reader
+Manually passing arguments, or using Reader?

-To me, it is not clear that the second version with Reader
+To me, it is not clear that the second version with Reader is better than the first

 with explicit argument passing in our particular case.

-makes our code a little less friendly toward beginners
+Using Reader and ReaderT makes our code a little less friendly toward beginners

 that are not yet familiar with these concepts and techniques, and we don't see